-Mixing Fentanyl with Other Drugs
+Mixing Fentanyl With Other Drugs

 Fentanyl is a potent opioid drug, and although it is a legal prescription, it is increasingly found in the illegal drug market.
-Often it is found mixed with other drugs, including Xanax, cocaine, and counterfeit opioid prescriptions, like oxycodone.
+Often it is found mixed with other drugs, including Xanax, cocaine, and oxycodone.
 Alone, fentanyl is dangerous and can cause fatal overdoses when misused.
 In combination with other drugs, the dangers are even greater and the risk for overdose much higher.
 Addiction is another risk of using fentanyl with other drugs, but with long-term treatment, recovery is possible.

 Fentanyl is an opioid painkiller that is related to, but much more potent than, drugs like oxycodone, hydrocodone, and morphine.
 It is even more potent than the illicit opioid heroin.
 Fentanyl is prescribed for patients with severe pain, often cancer patients.
 While it can provide much-needed relief for these patients, fentanyl is very dangerous when misused.
 Statistics show that overdose deaths from opioids have increased significantly in the last few years and that much of that increase can be blamed on fentanyl.